 7. Kelvingrove Park

-Where to go in Glasgow to enjoy a little greenery?
+Where to go in Glasgow to enjoy some greenery?

-Glasgow has many museums but also a large green area to breathe and relax.
+Glasgow has many museums but also some vast green spaces where to breathe and recharge your batteries.

-Kelvingrove Park, wooded park crossed by the Kelvin River, allows to make nice walks and enjoy a superb view of the university.
+Kelvingrove Park, a wooded park crossed by the River Kelvin, allows you to take lovely walks and enjoy a superb view of the university.
 Children can also have fun in the playgrounds provided for this purpose.

-If we were to visit only one museum in Glasgow, it would be this one!
+If you had to visit only one museum in Glasgow, it would be this one!
 The Kelvingrove Art Gallery and Museum is one of Scotland’s most important museums and should not be missed during your trip to Glasgow.

-It is located in Kelvingrove Park and the entrance is of course free.
+It is located in Kelvingrove Park and admission is of course free.

-This museum exhibits a rich collection of paintings, sculptures, objects of new art, furniture.
-You will also find a part about natural history or medieval weapons.
-In short, a bit of everything in 22 thematic galleries.
+This museum exhibits a rich collection of paintings, sculptures, new art objects, furniture.
+You will also find a section on natural history or medieval weapons.
+In short, a bit of everything spread over 22 themed galleries.

 The information is complete, fun and educational.
 The tour is also very suitable for children.

-A happy cultural mix in a remarkable building, as beautiful outside as inside.
+A joyful cultural mix in a remarkable building, as beautiful on the outside as on the inside.